brjagger/SEEKR_tutorial/abbrev_tutorial.md

 **Calculating the Off Rate**

-The off rate can be calculated in exacytly the same way usting the --off flag:
+The off rate can be calculated in exacytly the same way using the --off flag:

 ```python PATH/TO/SEEKR/bin/analyze.py -m milestones.xml -b 0,9 --off ```